WE INNOVATE IN EPILEPSY TREATMENT

-By joint research, discoveries and innovation we seek to open the gate to new effective methods of prevention, diagnostics and treatment of epilepsy and thus to fundamentally improve quality of life of the patients and their families.
+By joint research, discoveries and innovation we seek to open the paths to new and effective methods of prevention, diagnostics and treatment of epilepsy and thus to fundamentally improve the quality of life of patients and their families.

-The current exponential technological developments in combination with multidisciplinary synergies have brought unique opportunities for innovative knowledge in research of epilepsy and its treatment.
+Current exponential technological advances combined with the extraordinary multidisciplinary synergies foster unique opportunities for innovative breakthroughs in the research and treatment of epilepsy.

-Modern research of epilepsy, improved quality of diagnostic methods, development of new medicines, their successful and fast transfer to clinical practice – all this requires close and efficient cooperation not only between experimental and clinical epileptologists but also with molecular biologists, mathematicians, bioengineers, biochemists, pharmacologists and many other specializations connected by the common research topic – epilepsy.
+Modern research of epilepsy, improved quality of diagnostic methods, development of novel medicines and their successful and fast translation to clinical practice all require close and efficient cooperation.
+Such collaboration is needed not only between the experimental and clinical epileptologists, but also among the molecular biologists, mathematicians, bioengineers, biochemists, pharmacologists and many other professionals united by the common research topic – epilepsy.

 THE EPILEPSY RESEARCH CENTRE (EpiReC)